-We strongly urge that all potential grantees contact the office prior to applying.
+All potential grantees should contact the office prior to applying.

 The Foundation's Fiscal Year is August 1st to July 31st.
 The Board of Directors reviews grant proposals at quarterly meetings held in January, April, July, and October.
 Deadlines for submission are December 1, March 1, June 1, and September 1.
 Proposals must be submitted either prior to or on the deadline date.

-The Foundation follows the Colorado Common Grant Application format and utlizes the Colorado Grant Report Form.
+The Foundation follows the Colorado Common Grant Application format.

-The Common Grant Application and Common Grant Report allow Colorado grantmakers and grantseekers to work from a common set of questions that reinforce solid nonprofit practices.
-The CGA and CGR also save grantseekers time and effort by enabling them to use a single format for many different applications and reports.
+The Common Grant Application allows Colorado grantmakers and grantseekers to work from a common set of questions that reinforce solid nonprofit practices.
+The CGA also saves grantseekers time and effort by enabling them to use a single format for mutiple applications.

-NOTE: The Foundation transitioned to an on-line grant application process.
-If you have yet to apply on-line, and are a previous grantee, please contact the office to acquire your log-on information before you access the on-line application site.
-Access the link to the on-line application here.
+NOTE: The Foundation utilizes an online grant application process.
+If you are a previous grantee, please contact the office prior to applying to confirm your log-in information before you access the online application site.
+Access the link to the online application here.